Candidates Confront GOP Health Care Bill In Montana Special Election

 Lynch says he doesn't think the House health care bill is perfect, but he's confident that, as President Trump shepherds it through Congress, it will be modified into something much better than the Affordable Care Act.

-About a hundred miles south in Missoula, Mont., restaurant owner Molly Galush dreads the idea of Obamacare being repealed.
+About a hundred miles south in Missoula, Mont., restaurant owner Molly Galusha dreads the idea of Obamacare being repealed.
 She says the current health care law's subsidies have made it possible for her employees to afford health coverage on the wages she can afford to pay them.

-Galush is 62 and gets her health coverage through her husband's job.
+Galusha is 62 and gets her health coverage through her husband's job.
 She says she doesn't know what they'd do if their insurance went away.

 "We're old and broken," she laughs.

-Note: A previous version of this story misspelled the last name of restaurant owner Molly Galusha.